-Karen Umemoto sees the UCLA Asian American Studies Center as source of memory, progress and most importantly, access.
+Karen Umemoto sees the UCLA Asian American Studies Center as a source of memory, progress and, most importantly, access.

 The center, its collaborators and collections, seeks to preserve the experiences, struggles and accomplishments of Asian American peoples from multiple backgrounds, a mission that is uniquely served at UCLA amid a city that is home to communities of Japanese, Chinese, Koreans, Pilipinos, South and Southeast Asians, Pacific Islanders and others.

-“The center is not only a legacy institution, but continues to carve new terrain for the field and our future,” said Umemoto, who currently holds the Helen and Morgan Chu Endowed Director’s Chair of the Asian American Studies Center, which is part of UCLA’s Institute of American Cultures.
+“The center is not only a legacy institution, but continues to carve new terrain for the field and our future,” said Umemoto, the Helen and Morgan Chu Director of the Asian American Studies Center, which is part of UCLA’s Institute of American Cultures.
 All four of UCLA’s ethnic studies centers, which together make up the institute, are marking their 50th anniversary alongside UCLA’s centennial year.

 For all its achievements in its first half century, Umemoto knows there is more to be done.
 Her plan is to expand access to knowledge and influence on behalf of the constituencies that demanded its creation in 1969, and that, despite progress, still face many of the same challenges and stereotypes.